Periods and $(\chi,b)$-factors of Cuspidal Automorphic Forms of Symplectic Groups: Periods and Main Results

 \section{Periods and Main Results}

-As discussed in previous section, for $\sigma\in\CA_\cusp(G(X))$, the first occurrence of $\sigma$ under the theta correspondence to the orthogonal group is irreducible and cuspidal.
-By the theory of Li on the non-singularity of cuspidal automorphic representations (\cite{MR1168122}), we are able to find at least one non-zero Fourier coefficient associated to the non-singularity for the first occurrence of $\sigma$ under the theta correspondence.
+As noted in the proof of Thm.~\ref{thm:Eis-pole-LO}, for $\sigma\in\CA_\cusp(G(X))$, the first occurrence of $\sigma$ under the theta correspondence to the orthogonal group is irreducible and cuspidal.
+Then by the theory of Li on the non-singularity of cuspidal automorphic representations (\cite{MR1168122}), there exists at least one non-zero Fourier coefficient of maximal rank for the first occurrence representation of $\sigma$ under the theta correspondence.
 An explicit calculation of such a Fourier coefficient leads to our definition of a new family of period integrals on $\sigma$.
-Note that the period integrals are similar to what we defined in \cite{JW-UG-1}.
-However they are different from what introduced in \cite{MR2540878}.
+Note that the period integrals are similar to what we defined in \cite{MR3435720}.
+However they are different from what was introduced in \cite{MR2540878} due to the presence of theta twist in general.

+In this section, for easier indexing, the quadratic space $Y$ is assumed to be anisotropic so that it sits at the bottom of its Witt tower.

 \begin{defn} Let $G$ be a reductive group and $J$ be a subgroup of $G $.
-Let $\pi$ be an automorphic representation of $G$.
-For $f\in\pi$, if the period integral

-is absolutely convergent and non-vanishing, then we say that $f$ is $J$-distinguished.
+Let $\sigma$ be an automorphic representation of $G$.
+For $f\in\sigma$, if the period integral is absolutely convergent and non-vanishing, we say that $f$ is $J$-distinguished.
 Assume that for all $f\in \sigma$, the period integral is absolutely convergent.
-Then we say $\sigma$ is $J$-distinguished if there exists $f\in\sigma$ such that $f$ is $J$-distinguished. \end{defn}
+If there exists $f\in\sigma$ such that $f$ is $J$-distinguished, then we say $\sigma$ is $J$-distinguished.
+If for all $f\in\sigma$, $f$ is not $J$-distinguished, then we say $\sigma$ is not $J$-distinguished. \end{defn}